Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Description:

-		Part of the `beta` coeﬃcient related to the fraction of vegetation.
+		Part of the `beta` coefficient related to the fraction of vegetation.

 	:Configuration:
 		.. csv-table::